Lockheed brings in more workers as strike drags on

 Stout said the company was making progress on production, and continued to meet its delivery commitments.

-“The people working in the factory in those contingency jobs are getting more accustomed to what their tasks are,” he said.
-“We’ve gaining productivity every week as this continues.”

-For now, he said the company still believed it could deliver all 30 F-35 fighter jets scheduled for delivery this year, although a reassessment might be needed later in the year if the strike continued much longer.
+He said the company still believed it could deliver all 30 F-35 fighter jets scheduled for delivery this year, although a reassessment might be needed later if the strike continued.